Can I Take Toradol And Tylenol At The Same Time? | Safe Pain Relief

 Kidney Function Concerns

-Both Toradol and Tylenol can affect kidney function but through different mechanisms:
+Both Toradol and Tylenol can affect kidney function, but Toradol is the bigger concern:

 • Toradol: NSAIDs reduce blood flow to the kidneys by inhibiting prostaglandins that dilate renal blood vessels.
-This effect can cause acute kidney injury, especially with prolonged use or dehydration.
+This effect can contribute to acute kidney injury, especially with dehydration, older age, or pre-existing kidney disease.

-Using both drugs together increases strain on kidneys.
-Patients with pre-existing kidney problems or dehydration should avoid this combo unless closely monitored.
+Using both drugs together can be harder on the body overall.
+Patients with kidney problems, dehydration, or significant medical complexity should avoid this combination unless a clinician specifically advises it.

 Gastrointestinal Risks

 Toradol carries a significant risk of gastrointestinal irritation, ulcers, bleeding, or perforation because it inhibits protective prostaglandins in the stomach lining.
-This risk increases with longer use or higher doses.
+According to the FDA prescribing information for ketorolac, these complications can be serious and the drug should not be used longer than the labeled short-term limit.

 Liver Toxicity Considerations